Suppose we push constantly ahead, change lanes to grab a bit of headway,

 Drivers already in the exit lane weren't letting anyone in,

-By inserting a large empty space, I wasn't only
+So, by inserting a large empty space, I wasn't only

 taking a bite out of the jam ahead of me.
 I was also easing the jam in